USS Snyder: World War II Pacific Theatre operations

 After undergoing shakedown in the San Diego area, Snyder sailed to San Francisco in early July.
 The destroyer escort joined Task Unit (TU) 16.1.5 there and departed for Pearl Harbor on 11 July.
 From 1 August to 6 October 1944, Snyder made escort tries to Enewetak Atoll, Manus Island, Saipan, and Kwajalein Atoll.
 She joined Task Group (TG) 12.3 and conducted hunter-killer operations on the San Francisco-Pearl Harbor-Eniwetok sea lanes until mid-February 1945.

 Snyder's task group spent much of March searching for Lt.
-Gen. Millard Harmon, Commanding General, United States Army Air Forces, Pacific Ocean Areas, whose plane was lost at sea.
+Gen. Millard Harmon, Commanding General of United States Army Air Forces, Pacific Ocean Areas, whose plane was lost at sea.
 She then resumed hunter-killer operations.
 In May, the escort joined a convoy en route from Saipan to Okinawa.
 On the 11th and 12th, she screened USS Hugh W. Hadley and USS Evans (DD-552), which had been damaged by kamikazes northwest of Okinawa, and escorted them to Ie Shima.
 The escort then joined the picket screen around Okinawa until 29 May.
-From 2 to 23 June, Snyder operated with Task Unit 31.1.1, composed of seven escort carriers, which was providing air support for American forces fighting on southern Okinawa.
+From 2 to 23 June, Snyder operated with Task Unit 31.1.1, composed of seven escort carriers, which provided air support for American forces fighting on southern Okinawa.
 In July and August, she performed anti-submarine patrols in the waters near Guam.